src-d/hercules/README.md

 ```

 Thanks to Babelfish, hercules is able to measure how many times each structural unit has been modified.
-By default, it looks at functions; refer to [UAST XPath](https://doc.bblf.sh/using-babelfish/uast-querying.html)
+By default, it looks at functions; refer to [Semantic UAST XPath](https://docs.sourced.tech/babelfish/using-babelfish/uast-querying)
-manual to set an other query.
+manual to switch to something else.

 ```
 hercules --shotness [--shotness-xpath-*]